Emil2468/CompSys-scripts/README.md

   * Then chose the tab "console"
 * Copy and paste the wanted script(s) into the console, you can now call the defined functions directly from the browser console

+##JS cheat sheet
+* Write integers in binary by adding 0b at the beginning, eg.: 0b101 to write 5 in binary
+* Write integers in hex by adding 0x at the beginning, eg.: 0x1a to write 26 in hex
+* Print integers in an other base by using x.toString(base), eg.: (23).toString(2) to print 23 in binary

 All scripts come with a best effort guarantee :)